CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.2 Provision for IT forensics.md

 #### DER.2.2.A9 Preliminary selection of forensically relevant data [Investigator]

-It SHOULD be determined which secondary data (eg log data or traffic recordings) are made available in which way and for how long within the framework of the legal framework for possible forensic evidence-securing measures.
+It SHOULD be determined which secondary data (eg log data or traffic recordings) will be made available in which way and for how long within the legal framework for possible forensic evidences.

-#### DER.2.2.A10 IT forensic security of evidence [investigator, investigator]
+#### DER.2.2.A10 IT Forensic Security of Evidence [Investigator, Investigator]

 In order to secure evidence, if possible, the entire volume should be forensically duplicated.
 If that is not possible, for.
 For example, in the case of volatile data in RAM or in SAN partitions, a method should be chosen that changes as little data as possible.

 In order to prove that the data is integer, the original data carriers SHOULD be kept sealed.
 If cryptographic checksums of forensic copies or originals exist, integrity can also be proven.
 To do this, the written documented cryptographic checksums SHOULD be separated from the data carriers and kept in multiple copies.
 In addition, it should be ensured that the checksums documented in this way can not be changed.
-In order for the data to be legally usable, a witness SHOULD confirm how it was done and authenticate the checksums that were created.
+In order for the data to be judicially usable, a witness SHOULD confirm how it was done and authenticate the checksums that were created.

-It SHOULD use only trained personnel (see DER.2.2.A6 * Training of personnel for the implementation of forensic protection *) or a forensic service provider (see DER.2.2.A3 * Preselection of Forensic Service Providers *) to forensic evidence to secure.
+It SHOULD use only trained personnel (see DER.2.2.A6 * Training of personnel for the implementation of forensic protection *) or a forensic service provider (see DER.2.2.A3 * Preselection of forensic service providers *) to forensic evidence to secure.

 #### DER.2.2.A11 Documentation of the evidence [investigator, investigator]